Cognitive Distancing in Stoicism

 “Distancing” versus “Disputation” as the central process of Stoic psychotherapy

-This article explores the question whether “distancing” from thoughts/impressions or “disputation” of underlying irrational beliefs is more integral to Stoic therapy.
-If it were established that Stoicism employs a focus on “cognitive distancing” strategies that would be important for several reasons.
+This article explores whether “distancing” from thoughts/impressions or “disputation” of underlying irrational beliefs is more integral to Stoic therapy.
+If it were established that ancient Stoicism employed a focus on “cognitive distancing” strategies that would be important for several reasons.
 Distancing is a simpler and more consistent procedure than verbal disputation, so analogies between Stoicism and CBT would be easier to make.
 Moreover, large volumes of research now exist on distancing, which suggest that it may be one of the most important mechanisms in psychotherapy, and may serve both a preventative and remedial function.
 Some groups of modern researchers also believe that disputation may interfere with distancing, which would be an important consideration for modern Stoics to assimilate.

-The first major modern psychotherapist to notice the relevance of ancient Stoic philosophy for their work was Albert Ellis.
+The first major figure to notice the relevance of ancient Stoic philosophy for modern psychotherapy was Albert Ellis.
 In the late 1950s, Ellis began developing what later became known as Rational-Emotive Behaviour Therapy (REBT).
 REBT is the main precursor of modern cognitive-behavioural therapy (CBT), currently the approach to psychological therapy with by far the strongest evidence-base for most clinical problems.
 Ellis had read the Stoics as a youth.
 He later trained in and practiced psychoanalytic therapy.
 However, after becoming disillusioned with psychoanalytic theory and practice he started looking for a radically different approach, and remembered Stoicism.
 Hence, Ellis explicitly stated that Stoicism was the main philosophical inspiration for REBT.
 Stoicism arguably stands in the same relation to subsequent CBT approaches in general, although these are really quite a diverse cluster of different therapies, rather than a single homogenous approach.

 Ellis’ approach placed considerable emphasis on the systematic and vigorous verbal disputation of irrational beliefs – its characteristic feature.
 However, he used to provide clients with a quotation from Epictetus to illustrate his basic premise that our beliefs are at the root of emotional disturbance: “It is not the things themselves that disturb people but their judgements about those things” (Enchiridion, 5).
 This quotation highlights a basic assumption shared by all cognitive-behavioural therapies: that we should begin by separating our thoughts from external events.
 Ellis and Beck (the founder of “cognitive therapy”) both saw this as an important therapeutic insight but mainly because it was a necessary precursor to the use of disputation techniques.
 Typically, for example, REBT or CBT practitioners would ask their clients to evaluate the “pros and cons” of an irrational belief, or the evidence “for and against it”, and to identify alternative rational beliefs to replace it with.
 This, combined with “behavioural experiments” designed to test out and challenge irrational beliefs in practice, form the bulk of what happens in most modern CBT sessions.